I Want You Back

-"I Want You Back" is the debut single by American pop band the Jackson 5.
+"I Want You Back" is the first single by American band the Jackson 5 from their debut album Diana Ross Presents The Jackson 5.
 It was released by Motown on October 7, 1969, and became the first number-one hit for the band on January 31, 1970.
 It was performed on the band's first television appearances, on October 18, 1969, on The Hollywood Palace and on their milestone performance on December 14, 1969, on The Ed Sullivan Show.
 "I Want You Back" has sold over 6 million copies worldwide.

 The song, along with a B-side remake of "Who's Lovin' You" by Smokey Robinson & the Miracles, was the only single to be released from the Jackson 5's first album, Diana Ross Presents The Jackson 5.
 It went to number one on the Soul singles chart for four weeks and held the number-one position on the Billboard Hot 100 singles chart for the week ending January 31, 1970.

 "I Want You Back" was ranked 104 on Rolling Stones 500 Greatest Songs of All Time.